© Crown copyright 2020

 Face coverings at work

-There is no universal face coverings guidance for workplaces because of the variety of work environments in different industries.
 The Department for Business, Energy and Industrial Strategy (BEIS) has provided detailed guidance for specific workplace settings.
 Employers must make sure that the risk assessment for their business addresses the risks of COVID-19 using BEIS guidance to inform decisions and control measures including close proximity working.

 It is important to note that coronavirus (COVID-19) needs to be managed through a hierarchy or system of control including social distancing, high standards of hand hygiene, increased surface cleaning, fixed teams or partnering, and other measures such as using screens or barriers to separate people from each other.